Trashpanda70/Pokemon-Game/README.md

 #### Info
 - Type: Ghost/Steel
 - Ability: Pressure

-Since the battle mechanics are that of gen 5, both of Ghost type's weaknesses are negated by Steel, and Steel's fighting weakness is eliminated by the Ghost type, making this type combination very powerful and only weak to fire and ground (unless type matchups are changed).

 - Gender: Genderless
 - Growth Rate: Slow
 - Effort Points: 2 Defense, 1 Special Defense